1046prt/QuickSort_BubbleSort/README.md

+#Quick and Bubble
-# Sorting Algorithms in Python
+Sorting Algorithms in Python

 This repository contains implementations of two popular sorting algorithms: Bubble Sort and Quick Sort.